oggy059/staff-detection/README.md

 2. [Bonus] Locate the staff xy coordinates when present in the clip.

 Instructions:
 - Be creative!
-Make assump􀆟ons when needed
+Make assumptions when needed
 - Free to use any tool, programming language, model to complete the task
 - Use illustration or visualization aids when possible
 - Submit a 1-2 page documentation on your solution, highlight the key parts